TopperBB/Arduino-NodeMCU-ESP82886-Mqtt-Client/README.md

 2. Restart Arduino IDE
 3. Arduino IDE 1.6.6 or greater: Tools -> Board -> Board Manager -> Search ESP8266 -> Install
 4. Select NodeMUC Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module)
 5. Set Port and Upload Speed: Tools.
 Note, you may need to try different port speeds to sucessfully flash the device.
+Faster is better as each time you upload the code to the NodeMCU you are uploading the complete ROM not just your code.
 6. Set port and port speed: Adruino IDE: Tools

 ##Project Files

 1. SetEEPROMConfiguration.ino Set your Wi-Fi SSID and password (up to two can be specified - ground pin 7 to select the second Wi-Fi).
 Deploy this app to the NodeMCU to write configuration settings to EPROM
-7. MakerDenNodeMCU.ino - This id the main application, it will read configuration setting from the EPROM
+7. MakerDenNodeMCU.ino - This is the main application, it will read configuration setting from the EPROM, manages sensor readings and publishing to MQTT

+##Subscripting to MQTT Data

+Install [Mosquiotto](www.mosquitto.org) client tools from the download page.
+Install Open SSL and PThread libraries as per set up instructions.

+1. To subscribe to Maker Den data

+    mosquitto_sub.exe -h YourMqttServer -t gb/#

+2. To subscribe to IoT Hub data

+    mosquitto_sub.exe -h YourMqttServer -t iothub/#

 ## IoT Dashboard
-The IoT Dashboard allows you to visualise the data streamed to Azure.
+The IoT Dashboard allows you to visualise the data streamed to a MQTT service running in an Azure Virtual Machine.

 ![IoT Dashboard](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/MakerDen/Lab%20Code/IoTDashboard.JPG)